sachsmc/plotROC-paper/Paper/sachs2015plotROC.md

 ### Themes and annotations

 \pkg{plotROC} uses the \pkg{ggplot2} package to create the objects to be plotted.
 Therefore, themes and annotations can be added in the usual \pkg{ggplot2} way.
-A \code{plot_journal_roc} figure with a new theme, title, axis label, and AUC annotation is shown in Figure \ref{annotate}. \pkg{plotROC} provides the convenience function \code{calc_auc} that takes a ggplot object that has an Roc layer, extracts the data, and calculates the AUC.
+A figure with a new theme, title, axis label, and AUC annotation is shown in Figure \ref{annotate}. \pkg{plotROC} provides the convenience function \code{calc_auc} that takes a ggplot object that has an Roc layer, extracts the data, and calculates the AUC.

 \begin{Schunk}
 \begin{Sinput}